cmaureir/progra-alma/lectures/lecture2.rst

     range(initial, final)
     range(initial, final, increase)

-The initial value always is a part of the range.
+The initial value is always part of the range.
-The final value never is part of the range.
+The final value is never part of the range.
-The increase show the difference between two consecutive values in the range.
+The increase shows the difference between two consecutive values in the range.

-If the initial value is omitted, it suppose that is 0.
+If the initial value is omitted, it supposed to be 0.
-If the increment is omitted, it suppose that is 1.
+If the increment is omitted, it supposed to be 1.

-With some examples, this will be more clear:
+This will be clearer With some examples:

 ==================== ===================================
 ``range(9)``         0, 1, 2, 3, 4, 5, 6, 7, 8